 The Centre for Social Impact (CSI UNSW) has partnered with the St Vincent de Paul Society NSW to examine the commitments of the New South Wales government since 2016 to develop new social housing dwellings.

 Together, they have published two reports to advocate with the NSW government the need to commit more targeted investment towards social housing with the aim of reducing the number of applicants on the NSW social housing list.

-Report 1 - Social Housing in New South Wales: Contemporary Analysis
+Report One: Social Housing in New South Wales - Contemporary Analysis

-The research also examined the financial commitments made by the NSW in relation to social housing, including their spending on social housing per capita and the number of social housing homes as a proportion of total housing stock.
-It found that both total expenditure on social housing per capita and social housing as a proportion of total housing stock are in decline in NSW.
+The first report, Social Housing in New South Wales: Contemporary Analysis, also found that the financial commitments made by the NSW Government in relation to social housing - including their spending on social housing per capita and the number of social housing dwellings as a proportion of total housing stock - is in decline.

-Report 2 - Social Housing in New South Wales: Future Impact
+Report Two: Social Housing in New South Wales - Future Impact

-The second report, Social Housing in NSW: Future Impact forecasts the impact of investing in 5,000 new social housing homes every year for ten years on three key housing indicators:
+The second report, Social Housing in NSW: Future Impact,forecasts the impact of investing in 5,000 new social housing homes, every year for 10 years, with a focus on three key housing indicators:

-It also identifies that, given the increasing occurrence of factors that contribute to the need for social housing, the NSW government's current level of investment is not enough to address the state's social housing needs over the next ten years to 2031.
+It also identifies that - given the increasing occurrence of factors that contribute to the need for social housing - the NSW Government's current level of investment is not enough to address the state's social housing needs over the next 10 years to 2031.

 The researchers used social housing data to forecast trends and predict levels of need in terms of the expected number of people experiencing housing stress and homelessness, and analysed how the level of demand would impact on the NSW Housing Register with a consideration of the positive difference that an extra 5,000 social housing homes each year would make.